What are Your Scoliosis Treatment Goals?

 The loss of lung function and pressure on the heart represents one of the more serious consequences of scoliosis.
 Its prevention is one of the more critical reasons to begin an exercise-based form of scoliosis treatment.
 Below is an image of a case where lung and heart function can be affected.

-3. To prevent or treat spinal pain syndromes.
+4. To prevent or treat spinal pain syndromes

 Let’s face it, looking good is a very real goal with treating scoliosis.
 Many teens worry about their rib-bump being noticeable, or a shoulder that is forward or too low.
-Improving aesthetics can be a huge bonus of getting on top of the scoliosis as soon as possible.
+Improving aesthetics can be a huge bonus of beginning scoliosis treatment as soon as possible.